Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Stress Reduction

-Lower physiological stress response when support is available
+Lower physiological stress response observed when securely attached individuals perceive and utilize available social support.

 Resilience in AI Systems